faizuddin0019/werwolf/README.md

 #### **1. Lobby Phase**
 - Players join using the 6-digit game code
-- Host waits for 6-20 players to join
+- Host waits for Host + 6 players to join
 - Host assigns roles to all non-host players
 - Game begins when host clicks "Assign Roles & Start"